openshift/openshift-origin-design/designs/concepts/index.md

 # Concepts

 Concepts are designs that aren't slated for near-term implementation but include cool ideas that we should keep in mind for the future.

-These designs shouldn't be implemented until designers check to see if any updates need to be made.